-Assessment Timing:

-- Assignments: throughout the course, as they are completed by the candidate and as agreed with the sponsor - b) Exam: September - c) Candidates must be registered in the course at least 6 months and have successfully completed all assignments prior to challenging the exam.
+Assessment Timing: a) Assignments: throughout the course, as they are completed by the candidate and as agreed with the sponsor

+- b) Exam: Fall - c) Candidates must be registered in the course at least 6 months and have successfully completed all assignments prior to challenging the exam. - Assessment Grading: Assignments are assessed by the sponsor with grades input in D2L.
-Assessment Grading:

-Assignments are assessed by the sponsor with a report of successful completion sent to CAIRP.
 The online exam is assessed electronically.

-Exam Presiding Officer:

-Sponsor (or delegate).
-Must sign CAIRP Presiding

-Officer and Confidentiality Agreements.

-Exam Location:

-Sponsor's Office - 'exam environment'
+Sponsors should ensure they have access credentials for D2L to access the candidate's assignment and the assessment guide.
+Credentials should have been sent by e-mail on enrolment of the candidate to the course. - Exam Presiding Officer:Sponsor (or delegate).
+Must sign CAIRP Presiding Officer and Confidentiality Agreements. - Exam Location: Sponsor's Office 'exam environment'